 This article is targeted at those who wish to implement automated testing methods for upcoming roaming client releases.
 At this time, roaming client updates occur automatically in several release waves with no option to delay or defer releases.
 By default, most are on the final (fourth) wave of release.
 To determine your release wave, contact us at firstname.lastname@example.org.

 This article will discuss implementing an automated beta or release candidate testing plan.
 Cisco Umbrella commits to a span of 30 days minimum between release candidate release and final wave of production release for any feature releases, allowing sufficient time for any desired testing.
+Exceptions may be made for critical security fixes or single targeted bugfixes.

 Notification of new releases